-The term 'Market Capitalization' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+'Market Capitalization' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Market capitalization refers to a company’s total value.
 Analysts determine it by multiplying the number of shares in existence times the price of the stock.
 This concept can also be utilized to measure the full value of a stock exchange.
 The New York Stock Exchange market capitalization would equal the value of all publicly traded companies on the exchange added together.

 Market cap is another name for market capitalization.
 Examples of how this is figured make it easier to understand.
 Companies that have 2 million shares which have been issued that sell for $20 apiece have a market cap of $40 million.
 If an investor had enough money and could get the stockholders to agree to sell their shares, he or she could purchase the company for $40 million total.
 In practice many shareholders would want more than the current share price to sell their stock.

 There are three different main sizes of market capitalization among traded companies.
 These are large cap, mid cap, and small cap corporations.
 Large cap companies are generally considered the least risky ones in which to invest.
 They typically possess substantial financial resources to survive economic downturns.
 They are also generally leaders in their industries.
 This gives them a smaller amount of growth opportunity.